AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 ============================================

 Source coverage reports may be produced in various formats, as requested with the :option:`--annotate` command line argument of |gcvcov|.
-The :option:`xcov` and :option:`html` formats both produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.
+The :option:`xcov`, :option:`html` and :option:`dhtml` formats produce a set of annotated source files, in the directory where |gcv| is launched unless overriden with a :ref:`--output-dir option <cov-outdir>`.
 The :option:`report` output consists in a synthetic text report of :term:`coverage violations` with respect to the requested criteria, produced on standard output by default or in the file specified by the :option:`-o` command line option.

 Later in this chapter we name output formats by the text to add to :option:`--annotate` on the command line.
 For example, we use "the